AbdulBasithMohammed/CVPro-/README.md

 ## Usage Scenarios

+### 1. Sign Up

+1. Click "Sign Up" in the navigation bar
+2. On the signup page:
+   - Allow location access if you want to provide location data to admin
+   - Fill in the signup form with your details to sign up
+   - Or click "Sign in with Google" to use your Google account
+3. Click "Login" if you already have an account to be redirected to the login page

+### 2. Login

+1. Enter your registered email and password
+2. Check "Remember Me" to auto-fill credentials for future logins
+3. Click "Login with Google" to use your Google account
+4. Click "Sign up with email" to create a new account
+5. Click "Forgot Password" if you need to reset your password

+### 3. Forgot Password

+1. Enter your registered email address
+2. Click "Send OTP" to receive a verification code
+3. Click "Back to Login" to exit the feature
+4. Enter the verification code received in your email
+5. Once verified, set your new password
+6. You'll be redirected to the login page
+7. Browser password manager may prompt to update saved password

-### 1. Creating a New Resume
+### 4. Creating a New Resume

-1. Navigate to the dashboard
+1. Click "Create Resume" on the dashboard
+2. Choose between:
+   - Create from scratch ('Create Resume')
+   - Upload existing resume ('Upload Resume')
+3. If uploading:
-2. Click "Create New Resume"
+   - Click "Upload Resume"
+   - Select your local resume file
+   - Click "Upload Now"
+   - Choose a template
+   - Resume builder will auto-fill fields from your uploaded resume
+4. If creating from scratch:
-3. Select a template from the available options
+   - Select a template
-4. Fill in your personal information:
+   - Fill in your personal information:
      - Name
      - Contact details
      - Professional summary
-5. Add your experience:
+   - Add your experience:
      - Job title
      - Company name
      - Duration
      - Responsibilities and achievements
-6. Add your education:
+   - Add your education:
      - Institution name
      - Degree
      - Graduation date
-7. Add your skills and certifications
+   - Add your skills and certifications
-8. Preview your resume
+5. Preview your resume
-9. Save or export as PDF or DOC
+6. Save or export as PDF or DOC

+### 5. Dashboard (Managing Resumes)

+1. Access the Dashboard to manage all your resumes
+2. View all resumes created using the website
+3. For each resume:
+   - Click "View Resume" to open the preview in the website
+   - Click "Edit" to modify the resume
+   - Click "Delete" to remove the resume

-### 2. Analyzing Resume ATS Compatibility
+### 6. Analyzing Resume ATS Compatibility

 1. Go to the "Rate My Resume" page
 2. Upload your resume (PDF format)